-BHEI is a wholly owned subsidiary of National Indemnity Company, an insurance company and subsidiary of Berkshire Hathaway Inc. a multinational conglomerate holding company quoted on the New York Stock Exchange.
+BHEI is a whollyowned subsidiary of National Indemnity Company (NICO), an insurance company and subsidiary of Berkshire Hathaway Inc. (BHI) a multinational conglomerate holding company quoted on the New York Stock Exchange.

 The Company is one of the primary general insurance entities within the Berkshire Hathaway group for writing EU / EEA business and is regulated by the Central Bank of Ireland.
-The Company's principal activity is underwriting general insurance and reinsurance business and while operations are directed from its head office in Dublin, it also operates from branch offices in the UK, Germany, Spain, France, Italy and Belgium.
+The Company's principal activity is underwriting general insurance and reinsurance business and while operations are directed from its head office in Dublin, it also operates from branch offices in the UK, Germany, Spain, France, Italy, Belgium and Sweden.

 BHEI writes non-life insurance and reinsurance business, across most major classes of business.
-The Company currently operates under three distinct divisions to allow the development of multiple brand offerings, namely Berkshire Hathaway Specialty Insurance (BHSI), Medical Protective (MedPro) and Berkshire Hathaway Reinsurance Group (BHRG).
-Where appropriate it also partners with a limited number of Managing General Agents (MGAs), to benefit from their expertise and market access.
+The Company operates under three distinct divisions to allow the development of multiple brand offerings, namely Berkshire Hathaway Specialty Insurance (BHSI), Medical Protective (MedPro) and Berkshire Hathaway Reinsurance Group (BHRG).
+Where appropriate it also partners with a limited number of managing general agents (MGAs), to benefit from their expertise and market access.

-BHEI's gross premiums written for year ended 31 December 2023 were €952.4m (2022: €888.1m).
-The Company's average combined ratio after reinsurance was 98.7% (2022: 107.2%) and it reported an underwriting profit of €2.1m (2022: €10.8m loss) for the year.
-Investment gains and foreign exchange losses resulted in the Company reporting a profit before tax of €20.7m (2022: €19.2m loss).
-Numbers referenced are those as prepared under Irish GAAP.
+BHEI's gross premiums written for year ended 31 December 2024 were €998.5m (2023: €952.4m).
+The Company's average combined ratio after reinsurance was 98.2% (2023: 98.7%) and it reported an underwriting profit of €3.1m (2023: €2.1m profit) for the year.
+Investment gains and foreign exchange losses resulted in the Company reporting a profit before tax of €40.7m (2023: €20.7m loss).
+Numbers referenced are those as prepared under Irish Generally Accepted Accounting Practice (GAAP).

 Personnel in Ireland and the United Kingdom are employed by a group services company, headquartered in the UK with an Irish branch, who, working under the direction of BHEI provide a broad range of insurance and insurance support expertise to the Company.
 Across its branches in Continental Europe, the Company employs personnel directly.
-The average number of persons employed by the Company for the year ended 31 December 2023 is 133 (2022: 102).
+The average number of persons employed by the Company for the year ended 31 December 2024 is 163 (2023: 133).